step-/find-n-run/usr/share/doc/findnrun/index.md

 ## Help system

-You can view this file directly from `findnrun` by pressing key [F1] in the main window, or clicking the help icon in the About dialog window.
+You can view this file directly from `findnrun` by pressing key [F1] in the main window, or by clicking the help button in the About dialog window.
+If nothing happens when pressing [F1] or if the button is missing, most likely the help file isn't installed.
+If you are sure that the help file is installed, try setting environment variable `BROWSER` as explained further down.

 ## User Preferences